amaroteam/front-end-challenge/README.md

 ## Diretórios do app

-Os arquivos do projeto encontra-se no seguintes caminhos.
+Os arquivos do projeto encontra-se nos seguintes caminhos.

 ## Arquivos do angular: